 3. The ruling educated class shudders at spontaneous order, and promotes an endless parade of top-down economic and political initiatives based on the idea that society is a mechanism not an organism.

-4. The ruling educated class worships at the shrine of institutional pluralism, but in practice cannot endure any dissent from its articles of faith in an episcopal church in which only educated elitists get to be bishops.
+4. The ruling educated class worships at the shrine of institutional pluralism, but in practice cannot endure any dissent from the articles of faith of its secularist episcopal church in which only educated elitists get to be bishops.

-5. The ruling educated class maintains an ironical distance from the market economy and its entrepreneurial practitioners, and proclaims “market failure” everywhere and “government failure” nowhere.
+5. The ruling educated class maintains an ironical distance from the market economy and its entrepreneurial practitioners, and proclaims “market failure” everywhere and admits to “government failure” nowhere.

-In its truculent opposition to the five characteristics of civil society, we may enumerate five characteristics of the educated elite’s welfare state as follows:
+In its truculent opposition to the five characteristics of civil society, we may enumerate five characteristics that define the educated elite’s authoritarian welfare state as follows:

 1. Social oligarchy, with norms originating only from approved elite sources.

-2. Marginalization of cultural and social equality, with only the elite and “protected classes” having freedom of speech.
+2. Marginalization of cultural and social equality, with only the elite, its community organizers and “protected classes” licensed with freedom of speech.

 3. Subordinated order, with the educated elite defining and enforcing an approved social order organized from above.